StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 ## Simple Matching ##

 You want to know if a string matches a simple regular expression.
+The *MatchString*-function returns 'true' if the string-argument matches the regular expression.

  	package main
  	import ( "regexp"